-The output voltage is based on the two most popular currents used for appliances and devices.
+The output voltage is based on appliances and devices’ two most popular currents.
 When choosing an output, keep your location in mind.
 For example, the USA and Canada mainly use 110/120V while the rest of the world regularly uses 220/240V.

 Simple Inverter or Inverter-Chargers

-You should decide if you only need an inverter to convert power or if you’d like it to retain power as well.
+You should decide if you only need an inverter to convert power or if you’d like it to retain power.

 A simple stand-alone inverter takes DC power and converts it to AC power.

 An “all-in-one” inverter/charger combines a power inverter, battery charger, and transfer switch.
-These are convenient to use but more complex and will often require a certified electrician.
+These are convenient but more complex and will often require a certified electrician.

-Inverter/chargers are most often found when using outside power or a generator.
+Inverter/chargers are often found using outside power or a generator.

 What Type Of Power Inverter Should I Buy?

-If you are looking for an off-grid solar power inverter kit, you’ll need to consider what types of devices and equipment you’re looking to power with your solar power system.
+If you are looking for an off-grid solar power inverter kit, you’ll need to consider what types of devices and equipment you want to power with your solar power system.

-You’ll also want to make sure you’re buying a power inverter that you understand how to use safely and that offers the features you require.
+You’ll also want to make sure you’re buying a power inverter that you understand how to use safely and offers the required features.